 The Business Owner’s Guide to Buying a Building

-When you start to look around your office and realize that you need more room, it could be time to make the leap from renting to buying.
+When you look around your office and realize you need more room, it could be time to make the leap from renting to buying.
 This is particularly true if you’re renting almost an entire building for your company.
 The first time you consider buying commercial real estate can be a bit frightening.
 A house is a big investment—a building is a bigger one.
 How do you know if it’s the right time to buy?
 Can your business handle the transition?

 Before we continue, take a deep breath.
 This article will answer most of your questions.
 Have more?
 Give me a call, and I can walk you through the process.

 There are a wide variety of benefits to buying an office space for your company instead of renting it.
 When you rent a space, rent goes up every year.
 When you own the building, you have a mortgage payment that stays at a flat rate.
 Your payment will stay the same each month, with no increase.

 Assuming the value of your building doesn’t go down, the principal balance of every payment that you make on your building mortgage goes directly back to you as equity on the property.
 Your building is an investment.
 You can sell the building after your company outgrows it or rent it out for a (relatively) passive source of income.

 Another benefit of owning a building is the flexibility and independence that comes with it.
 You no longer need a landlord’s permission to make changes.
 When it’s your building, you can make the space entirely your own.

 When Is a Good Time to Make the Leap?

 Knowing when it’s time for your company to buy a building can be difficult.
 Each company is unique and needs to make the decision based on their own individual values.
 However, there are some indicators that can help tell a company when it’s time to buy.